nick-denry/dos-clock/README.md

 ## 1. Compile

-Use Borland Tubro Pascal 7.1 (EGAVGA.OBJ included)
+Use Borland Tubro Pascal 7.1 (EGAVGA.OBJ included).
+Clocks04.pas is the main file.

 ## 2. Run